atrebyy/BUD/README.md

 - **Accessibility**: Bud is accessible from any device with an internet connection, making it easy to manage your finances on the go.
 - **Budgeting Made Easy**: Our app simplifies budgeting, so you can focus on what matters most—your financial well-being.
 - **User-Focused**: Bud is designed with a user-centric approach, ensuring a seamless and enjoyable budgeting experience.
-- **Security: We prioritize the security of your financial data, employing robust encryption and privacy measures.
+- **Security**: We prioritize the security of your financial data, employing robust encryption and privacy measures.
 - **Comprehensive**: Bud covers all aspects of personal finance.

+#### Technology used
+- Frontend: HTML, CSS, and JavaScript - Bootstrap
+- Backend: Python - Flask
+- Database: SQL - sqlite3